1980 Kerala Legislative Assembly election: Formation of new government

-Following two months of uncertainty, Congress (S) decided to suppoer Congress (Indira), and an eight-member ministry was formed on 28 December 1981, with K. Karunakaran, of Indira-Congress, at the helm.
+Following two months of uncertainty, Congress (S) decided to support Congress (Indira), and an eight-member ministry was formed on 28 December 1981, with K. Karunakaran, of Indira-Congress, at the helm.
 It was the twelfth ministry in Kerala.
 However Karunakaran couldn’t build a comfortable majority either, as troubles began to rise as the Congress (S) split into two factions, 16 members joining the Antony group and six remaining as members of the Chacko group, along with a split in Janata Party.

 With these shifts, the Assembly was divided exactly down the middle, with the ruling front of the Congress and the CPI (M)-led Opposition both having 70 MLAs each.
 The only vote that shifted the balance was Speaker A. C. Jose’s.
 His casting vote, exercised eight times, was the only thing that kept the Karunakaran government in power for nearly three months.

 The deadlock finally came to an end when Lonappan Nambadan, a founder-member of the Kerala Congress – then allied with the ruling United Democratic Front – voted against the government.
 On 17 March 1982, the Karunakaran government resigned and the Assembly was dissolved.
 The state came under President’s rule for the eighth time, forcing an interim election in 1982.